 A tuition voucher, good for a three-hour tuition voucher for undergraduate courses at The Ohio State University, is earned after being accepted into the program and successfully completing 100 hours of volunteer service at a community partner location.

-At what age can I volunteer with the Ohio State GIVE Back.
-GO Forward (GBGF) program?
+At what age can I volunteer through the Ohio State Give Back Go Forward program?

 You can begin as a volunteer if you are at least 60 years of age at the time you apply.

-Are there any residential requirements for earning a tuition voucher?
+Are there any residency requirements for earning a tuition voucher?

 Volunteers must reside in the state of Ohio and must complete their service at one of the community partners.